How to go to Maldives – When to go to Maldives and Best time to go to Maldives.

 The Maldives is forty five minutes from Colombo, three hours from Dubai, four hours from Singapore and nine to eleven hours from London.

 There is no scheduled transfer from Hulule Island to the other islands. .
-Transfers to resorts would be arranged prior to arrival by your resorts/tour operators via speedboat or sea plane.
+Transfers to resorts would be arranged prior to arrival by your resorts/tour operators via speedboat, sea plane. or domestic flight.

 Airport facilities include left luggage, first aid, bank, duty free shops, snack bar, post office and restaurant